 Envisioned by SFIS education stakeholders, including The Leadership Institute at SFIS, SHP began as a community based research project requirement for all seniors in Advanced Placement (AP) English classes in 2002.
 SHP quickly developed as a graduation requirement for all seniors.
 Through interdisciplinary coordination between the senior English teacher, the senior social studies teacher, and SHP Coordinator and SHP faculty team, the SHP is now a required, dedicated course.

-SHP provides students with guidance through a semester-long and thorough process of topic identification and development, serious academic research experience requiring contact and mentoring with community members and SFIS faculty, and development of communications and presentation skills, culminating in the annual SHP Symposium, which is attended by underclassmen, parents, community members and leaders in a multi-venue forum.
+SHP provides students with guidance through a year-long and thorough process of topic identification and development, serious academic research experience requiring contact and mentoring with community members and SFIS faculty, and development of communications and presentation skills, culminating in the annual SHP Symposium, which is attended by underclassmen, parents, community members and leaders in a multi-venue forum.

 | back to top |